Chayno1/Milestone-project-1-Magician-mentalist/README.md

 ![image of CSS code for navbar fix](design-images/bug-navbar-image.jpeg)

-- Background Images not working in github pages.
+- Background Images not working in github pages.To fix needed to add ../ to file direct, also need to wait for github to load before rechecking changes as they dont take effect immediately.

 #### Issues not fixed